Getting Left of Bang: The next level of tactical awareness

 3. “What are you going to do about it?”
 For any pre-planned anomaly, decide how you would respond to that assessment.

-An officer can answer these three questions before ever arriving on scene and helps to mentally prepare them for what they are about to encounter.
+An officer can answer these three questions before ever arriving on scene and this helps to mentally prepare them for what they are about to encounter.
 It gets them thinking about the norm and the cues that would cause someone to warrant further investigation, facilitating a bias for action.
 Perhaps even more importantly, these three questions used to establish the baseline ensure that they consider the actions they will take before they are immersed in a stressful situation.
 These stressful scenarios are the exact same ones that have proved to have a disastrous effect on an officer’s ability to make sound decisions.

 In 2007, the Marine Corps was forced to find creative and innovative methods because of the situation they were facing in Iraq and Afghanistan.
-The challenges we faced in trying to identify an enemy that blended in with the local population has a number of very clear parallels to the challenges that law enforcement officers face on the job every single day.
+The challenges we faced in trying to identify an enemy that blended in with the local population have a number of very clear parallels to the challenges that law enforcement officers face on the job every single day.
 The principles of a behavioral approach to tactical awareness are designed to shorten the time required for officers to become effective on the job and increase the number of observed arrests by teaching officers the behaviors that should attract your attention and the process to make those behaviors apparent.

 Get left of bang and stay there.